PsuAstro528/Spring2019-website-src/content/project/_index.md

 - Code parallelized for multi-Pcore system
 - Second Peer Code Review (of parallelized code)
 - Code parallelized for distributed-memory, accelerator or cloud
+- Benchmarking results showing how the performance of the code scales with increasing number of processors for multiple problem sizes
 - Presentation to class
 - Documentation and packaging of code for reuse by others